 Pre-enlistee IPPT and NS duration

-If your son or ward is medically graded Physical Employment Standard (PES) A or B1, he will enjoy an 8-week reduction in his full-time National Service (NS) duration if he attains 61 points or more in his pre-enlistee Individual Physical Proficiency Test (IPPT).
+Your son or ward may be eligible for an 8-week reduction in his full-time National Service (NS) duration based on his medical fitness, and if he attains 61 points or more in his pre-enlistee Individual Physical Proficiency Test (IPPT).

 He can attempt his pre-enlistee IPPT as many times as he likes up till the last Wednesday at least 14 calendar days before his enlistment date.
 His pre-enlistee IPPT results are valid for 1 year after the test.

-Visit the Central Manpower Base (CMPB) website for more information about PES.
+Visit the Central Manpower Base (CMPB) website for more information about PES and the refreshed MCS.

 His score will be based on his age, the number of push-ups and sit-ups he can do in 1 minute, and his 2.4km run timing.
 Visit the Central Manpower Base (CMPB) website to calculate your son or ward’s pre-enlistee IPPT score.

-Your son or ward’s Physical Employment Standard (PES) and pre-enlistee Individual Physical Proficiency Test (IPPT) scores will play a part in the type and duration of basic training he will undergo during National Service (NS).
+Your son or ward’s medical fitness and pre-enlistee Individual Physical Proficiency Test (IPPT) scores will play a part in the type and duration of basic training he will undergo during National Service (NS).

 PES A or B1